euclala/sd_bin_reload_RCM-X86/README.md

-Thank you form @mattytrog form gbatemp.net . this project is base of SX gear and mattytrog's code.
+Thank you for  @mattytrog form gbatemp.net . this project is base of SX gear and mattytrog's code.

 # sd_bin_reload_RCM-X86
  this is a project to reload any payload.bin form the SD card.